GK-Hynes/Custom-Video-Player/README.md

 video.addEventListener("pause", updateButton);
 ```

 Make a function `skip`.
-Listen for a click on anyhing that has a `data-skip` attribute i.e. the skip buttons.
+Listen for a click on anyhing that has a `data-skip` attribute, i.e. the skip buttons.

 Take `this.dataset.skip`, use `parseFloat` to convert it from a string to a number, and then add it to `video.currentTime`.

-Make a function `handleRangeUpdate` and listen for a change event or a mousemove event on each of the `ranges`.
+Make a function, `handleRangeUpdate`, and listen for a change event or a mousemove event on each of the `ranges`.

-Inside `handleRangeUpdate` set `video[this.name]` to be`this.value` i.e. the value bein gentered from the sliders.
+Inside `handleRangeUpdate` set `video[this.name]` to be `this.value` i.e. the value being entered from the sliders.

 Make a function `handleProgress`.
 Set the variable `percent` to `(video.currentTime / video.duration) * 100`.